 Teaching

-I teach at the intersections of geography, data science, urban planning, and economics, with a focus on spatial and environmental justice.
-My courses emphasize hands-on active learning in social science research and data science while engaging students in critical conversations about power and equity, ecological sustainability, and collaboration with local residents and community organizations.
-I work to create collaborative spaces where students connect quantitative and qualitative scientific methods to the real-world challenges and opportunities.
+I teach at the intersections of geography, data science, urban planning, and economics.
+Since 2023, I have served as a Visiting Assistant Professor of Data Analytics and Environmental Studies at Bard College, where I teach courses in GIS, geography, data science, and environmental and urban studies.
+My courses emphasize active learning in data science and geography while engaging students in critical conversations about power and equity, ecological sustainability, and collaboration with local residents and community organizations.
+I work to create collaborative spaces where students connect quantitative and qualitative methods to real-world challenges and opportunities.

 Courses